marco-amorim/covid-app/README.md

 ## Covid App

-- App for Covid-19 data in Brasil consuming external API
+- COVID-19 application to visualize live information about cases in the states of Brazil

 ### Production